liuyanghejerry/painttyServer/docs/url.md

 Misc.
 ---

 Any characters after slash is treated as miscellaneous info.
-Misc info can be encoded or not.
+Misc info is not encoded.
 Usually an plain misc. is much more readable for human.

 Sample
 --

 Some URL samples:

-	paintty://39258@192.81.128.133
+	paintty://42143@192.81.128.133|1321

 is encoded to:

-	paintty://MzkyNThAMTkyLjgxLjEyOC4xMzM=

-And

-	paintty://39258@192.81.128.133:1321

-is encoded to:

-	paintty://MzkyNThAMTkyLjgxLjEyOC4xMzM6MTMyMQ==
+	paintty://NDIxNDNAMTkyLjgxLjEyOC4xMzN8MTMyMQ==

 That

-	paintty://39258@192.81.128.133:1321#asdasd111
+	paintty://58281@2600:3c01::f03c:91ff:fe70:bc64%0#asdasd111

 is encoded to:

-	paintty://MzkyNThAMTkyLjgxLjEyOC4xMzM6MTMyMQ==#asdasd111
+	paintty://NTgyODFAMjYwMDozYzAxOjpmMDNjOjkxZmY6ZmU3MDpiYzY0JTA=#asdasd111